 We make all staff aware of their duty to raise concerns.
 Where a staff member feels unable to raise an issue or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them.
 They have been made aware of those other channels of support.
+They have been made aware of those other channels of support.

-As part of our whole Hollinhey Primary School approach to safeguarding we promote an open and transparent culture in which all concerns about adults working in or on behalf of the Hollinhey Primary School (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+As part of our whole school approach to safeguarding we promote an open and transparent culture in which all concerns about adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
 This includes allegations which do not meet the harms threshold, also known as low level concerns.

-Low level concerns
+Low-level concerns